B00097640/github-story-2019/README.md

-## Future and Past
+## Future and Past (Spring)

 ### Overview
-This is a series of a story that is based on the future and past.
+This is a series of a story that is based on the future and past in Spring.
 It is explained in a third person about stories where problems, challenges and mistakes have been made by others.
 The main purpose of these chapters is to send a message to people and make them aware of how strong technology is now and will be in the future.

 #### Chapters